davegolland/obsidian42-strange-new-worlds/docs/BACKEND_INTEGRATION.md

 # Backend Integration

+> **📚 Comprehensive API Documentation**: For complete API documentation including all endpoints, request/response formats, and examples, see the backend's [API_DOCUMENTATION.md](../../obs-plugin-backend/API_DOCUMENTATION.md).

 This plugin now supports connecting to an external backend service to provide AI-powered link suggestions.
 The backend integration allows you to get intelligent link recommendations based on the content of your notes.

 ## Features